lazycatworkshop/myrsa/doc/rsa_lab_signing.md

 $
 ```

-We can use openssl to extract the public key in text:
+Similar to what we did previously for the private key, We can use '-text -pubin' to extract the public key in text:

 ```
 $ openssl rsa -text -pubin -inform DER -in public_key.der -noout